Get Started with Confluent Cloud on the Azure Marketplace with Pay As You Go¶

 This topic shows you how to get up and running using Confluent Cloud on the Azure Marketplace with the Pay As You Go billing model.
 You can sign up and set up your own Kafka clusters in Confluent Cloud, and pay only for what you use.

 To pay for Confluent Cloud, Confluent Consumption Units (CCUs) are enabled in the cloud Marketplace.
 Pricing in Marketplace is the same as direct purchase pricing.
-For more information, see Confluent Cloud Consumption Metrics for Marketplace Deployments.
+For more information, see Consumption Metrics for Marketplace Deployments in Confluent Cloud.

-- An Azure Marketplace account.
-You can use Confluent Cloud and get billed directly through Azure.
+An Azure Marketplace account.
+With Azure Marketplace, you can use Confluent Cloud and get billed directly through Azure.

 - Go to the Azure Active Directory portal.